mideind/GreynirEngine/doc/simpletree.rst

     .. py:attribute:: children

         Returns a generator for the (immediate) child subtrees of this tree.
-        The generator returns a :py:class:`SimpleTree` instance for every child.
+        The generator yields a :py:class:`SimpleTree` instance for every child.

     .. py:attribute:: descendants

-        Returns a generator for all descendants of this tree.
-This returns a :py:class:`SimpleTree` instance for every child, recursively, using left-first traversal.
+        Returns a generator of all descendants of this tree.
+The generator yields a :py:class:`SimpleTree` instance for every child, recursively, using left-first traversal.

+    .. py:attribute:: leaves

+        Returns a generator of all leaf (terminal) descendants of this tree.
+        The generator yields a :py:class:`SimpleTree` instance for every leaf, in left-first traversal order.
+The output of the ``leaves`` generator can for instance be zipped with the ``tokens`` list of the parsed sentence, to obtain token-terminal matches, as both have the same number of
+        elements: ``zip(sentence.tokens, sentence.tree.leaves)``

     .. py:attribute:: view